Ketamine Addiction Treatment

 The Phoenix Difference

-Ketamine addiction treatment at The Phoenix Recovery Center is a carefully tailored program defined by research.
-We make every effort to support outcomes that prepare patients and their families to manage mental health disorders and to reclaim a meaningful life.
-We equip those we help to overcome ketamine abuse with both the knowledge and the applied behaviors they need to continue on a path to success.
+The Phoenix Difference constitutes a carefully tailored program and recovery experience defined by research.
+Every effort is directed at supporting outcomes that prepare patients and their families with both the knowledge and applied behaviors to manage mental health disorders and to reclaim a meaningful life.